“Planning and development tools for small-scale communities with large-scales industries”

-The REGINA project represents an innovative model for developing Local Smart Specialisation Strategies (LS3) for small, remote communities in the Northern Periphery and Arctic area with large-scale, resource-based industrial development.
-The LS3s will support local authorities in their efforts to maximize the benefits and minimize the vulnerabilities caused by industrial development.
+REGINA proposes an innovative framework to develop Local Smart Specialisation Strategies (LS3) for small, remote communities with large-scale, resource-based industrial development.
+Such LS3s will support local authorities in their efforts to maximize the benefits and minimize the vulnerabilities caused by industrial development.